mohamedi01/ee109/Final-Project/Project_Proposal.md

 Achronix developed an FPGA-based automatic speech recognition solution capable of handling 1,000 concurrent real-time streams with high accuracy and low latency.

 https://homepages.on.hs-bremen.de/~jbredereke/downloads/speech-recognition-fpga-neural-network-wp_embeds-2022.pdf
-Researched from the City University of Applied Sciences Bremen implemented a speech command recognition system on an FPGA-based system on chip(SoC), The design includes audio acquisition and Mel Frqeuncy Cepstral Coefficient feature extraction on the FPGA, followed by a quantized neural network for classification
+Researched from the City University of Applied Sciences Bremen implemented a speech command recognition system on an FPGA-based system on chip(SoC), The design includes audio acquisition and Mel Frequency Cepstral Coefficient feature extraction on the FPGA, followed by a quantized neural network for classification